FEI-NOVA NANO SEM

 If you cannot find someone to shadow, please contact the Electron Microscopy Core and optionally, the Cleanroom Core if NPGS writing is needed.

-SEM SUPERUSERS AND STAFF
+SEM STAFF

 Dr. Amirali Zangiabadi | az2476@columbia.edu (Microscopy-only)